Ralph Sewer

 Ralph Sewer is a retired fireman and Australian rules footballer who played for Woodville and Glenelg in the South Australian National Football League.
 Sewer played 12 matches for South Australia.
 Sewer is also the only player to have played in four decades of football in SANFL.

+In 2012, Malcolm Blight placed him on the forward flank in his "Squad of Champions", which listed (in his opinion) the 22 greatest players he had ever coached during is career.
+Sewer was the only player on the list who had never played in the VFL/AFL.